netscaler/ansible-collection-netscaleradc/README.md

 2. Next all subsequent module invocations should have the ```mas_proxy_call``` option set to ```true``` , replace the ```nitro_user``` and ```nitro_pass``` authentication options with the ```nitro_auth_token``` acquired from the previous step and finally include the ```instance_ip``` option to instruct MAS to which citrix ADC to proxy the calls.

 A  sample playbook is provided in the samples directory. [mas_proxied_server.yaml](https://github.com/citrix/citrix-adc-ansible-modules/blob/master/samples/mas_proxied_server.yaml)

+### Citrix ADM service calls

+There is the option for citrix_adm modules to be executed targetting the ADM service instead of an on prem ADM.

+This mode of execution relies on first getting a `nitro_auth_token` by logging in the ADM service and using this token for all subsequent module calls.

+Also the option `is_cloud: true` must be set as well as having the `adm_ip: adm.cloud.com`.

+Examples can be found in this [folder](samples/citrix_adm).

 ## Citrix ADC connection plugin